equinor/ert/README.md

 It is left as an exercise to the reader to figure out how to install these on their respective system.

-To start developing the Python code, we suggest installing ERT in editable mode into a [virtual environment](https://docs.python.org/3/library/venv.html) to isolate the install (substitute the appropriate way of sourcing venv for your shell):
+To start developing the Python code, we suggest installing ert in editable mode into a [virtual environment](https://docs.python.org/3/library/venv.html) to isolate the install (substitute the appropriate way of sourcing venv for your shell):